 As you can see in our results the sheet is filtered by any unit amount sold of the product called Paseo that was sold in France.
 We have cut off part of the sheet to make things easier to see and all of the columns will still be displayed but only the data we filtered on will be shown.

 Once you create your Slices you can click on or off whichever values you choose to filter your data.
-It's a really efficient way to see only the data you want and at the same time have the ability to change your filters around as you need to.
+It’s a really efficient way to see only the data you want and at the same time have the ability to change your filters around as you need to.
 Using Slicers does not affect or remove any of your data so when it disappears don’t worry about it because it’s all still there.
 You can click on values to toggle them on and off and the results will update instantly.
 If you want to clear the filter for a particular slice then just click on the Clear Filter button on the top right.
-To remove a category all you need to do is right click on the slice you want gone and choose Remove "slice name" and it will disappear.
+To remove a category all you need to do is right click on the slice you want gone and choose Remove “slice name” and it will disappear.
 Just be sure to clear the filter before doing so otherwise the data will remain filtered.
+Check out our Excel online training course and other courses here.